Best Waterfalls In Greece – Greek Waterfalls To Keep You Cool

 Part of the Wildlife Sanctuary of Rodopi and designated as a “Preservable Monument of Nature,” Fraktos waterfall is located in a virgin forest that has been protected from human activity for the last forty years.

 Located in Drama, over 1500 meters above sea level, the forest hides a magnificent waterfall with freezing waters.
-Here, it is possible to spend a relaxing day hiking through ravines and valleys and even crossing Rodopi’s small streams and mountain rivers.
+Here, spending a relaxing day hiking through ravines and valleys and even crossing Rodopi’s small streams and mountain rivers is possible.

 Best waterfalls in Greece - Drimonas waterfall, Euboea, Greece

-On the northern region of Evia Island (also spelled Eubea) and sitting at a height of about 600 meters, Drimonas Waterfall originates at the Sipias River to end at a fantastic pool of alluring emerald waters.
+On the northern region of Evia Island (also spelled Eubea) and sitting at a height of about 600 meters, Drimonas Waterfall originates at the Sipias River, ending at a fantastic pool of alluring emerald waters.

 A visit to Drimonas can be a fantastic day trip on the island that you can combine with a visit to Saint David Monastery, less than 5 kilometers from the waterfall, after a pleasant hike along the path that connects both sites.